 Rise And Shine Vegan Lemon Chia Seed Scones

-You don’t have to be a vegan to appreciate the flavour of these amazing scones.
+You don’t have to be a vegan to appreciate the flavor of these amazing scones.
 They’re absolutely perfect as a breakfast food, or can be taken with you to work or school and eaten whenever you’re beginning to feel a little peckish.
-They’re an especially great choice for anyone that adores scones but has been avoiding them like the plague because they carry less fat and half the calories of their commercial counterparts (and the addition of chia seeds makes them super healthy, of course).
+They’re an especially great choice for anyone who adores scones but has been avoiding them like the plague because they carry less fat and half the calories of their commercial counterparts (and the addition of chia seeds makes them super healthy, of course).

 Recipe: BeginWithin Nutrition

 Honey Lemon Chia Seed Muffins

 If you’re someone who prefers eating muffins over scones, this is a recipe that you’re most certainly going to want to make!
 The honey and lemon are an absolutely perfect combination, and the addition of chia seeds will kind of remind you of a lemon poppy seed bagel (except these are so much better!).
 They taste best when they first come out of the oven, but they’re still good if your only option is to pack one in your purse and eat it later.

 Although apples aren’t really in season anymore, they’re still super easy to get any time of year (and they pack quite a nutritional punch themselves).
 What I like best about this recipe is that it’s easily adaptable (and can be made even healthier with just a little bit of creativity).
 As long as what you throw in your waffle iron looks like waffle batter when it goes it, you’ll get a healthy and nutritious breakfast (or snack) every time.